Astrocal

 The API validates the requested slot against availability rules and existing bookings.
 If the slot is unavailable, you'll get a 409 Conflict response.

 The response includes a cancel_token that enables self-service cancellation and rescheduling without authentication.
+Store this token if you want to let invitees manage their own bookings.

 Cancelling a booking

 Cancel a booking by sending a POST request to /v1/bookings/{id}/cancel.
+Both invitees and developers can cancel, using different authentication methods.

 With a cancel token (invitee self-service)